Why worry about nuclear weapons now? Isn’t the Cold War over?

 If these tensions between Russia and Estonia escalate into a major crisis, we could face the prospect of having to either renege on our NATO obligations or threaten actions that would expose the entire United States to a nuclear attack.
 No one wants such a confrontation, but nuclear weapons lose all utility if we admit we can never use them.
 The U.S., Russia, and all other nuclear weapons states therefore behave as if these weapons have military utility, which is a very dangerous game in times of crisis.

-Another irritant to relations is the differing Russian and American views of our deployment of a missile defense system in Poland and the Czech Republic.
+Another irritant to relations is the differing Russian and American views of our deployment of a missile defense system in Europe.
 The U.S. says that the system is intended solely to protect against the possibility of an Iranian attack, so Russia has nothing to fear.
-Russia sees the deployment as a major new threat, and questions whether the missiles might really be offensive in nature [Moscow News Weekly, October 25, 2007].
+Russia sees the deployment as threatening the credibility of its nuclear deterrent, and questions whether the missiles might really be offensive in nature [Moscow News Weekly, October 25, 2007].
 Even former President Mikhail Gorbachev, hardly a Cold Warrior, has voiced concern:

 Milos Zeman, the former Czech prime minister, said, 'What kind of Iran threat do you see?
 This is a system that is being created against Russia,' ...
 I don't think Zeman is alone in seeing this.
 We see this as well as he sees it [targeting Russia, not Iran].
 [Moscow News Weekly, November 29, 2007]